 Frequently Asked Questions

-The core difference between therapeutic meditation and other methods is the techniques we use and the depth and speed.
+The core difference between hypnotherapy and other methods is the techniques we use and the depth and speed.
 Using techniques like relaxation, anchoring, dissociation, rewind, reframing and visualisation techniques enables a listener to see a situation from a different perspective as well as helping people feel differently about a situation.
 The deep trance state enables us to access the subconscious mind more quickly than traditional methods.
 Traditional methods may take weeks, months or years to change unwanted behaviours or beliefs that live in your subconscious mind.
-However, we advice therapeutic mediation should only be used to help aid any existing therapy, counselling or medication you are having and not used as a cure or a reason to stop existing treatment without seeking medical advice first.
+However, we advice hypnotherapy should only be used to help aid any existing therapy, counselling or medication you are having and not used as a cure or a reason to stop existing treatment without seeking medical advice first.

 A deep state of relaxation is often called, the hypnogogic state and is an experience of the transitional state from wakefulness to sleep or sleep to wakefulness, so a very natural feeling which you experience at least twice a day, every day.